Completion of PHI118 is a prerequisite for enrollment in any other course in the department.

 Designed to deal both historically and philosophically with the persistent problem of what humanity's responsibility is to its environment.
 Fulfills core Civic Responsibility theme.
 Alternate years.

 Systematic reflection upon nature of aesthetic properties and consequent philosophy of art, ranging over major issues traditionally and currently discussed.
 Fulfills core Aesthetic Sensibilities and Practices theme.
 Alternate years.

 PHI235/LAW235 Philosophy of Law (4)

-Introduction to the basic terminology, themes, and issues in Western legal theory by examining essays and case studies.
+Introduces basic terminology, themes, and issues in Western legal theory by examining essays and case studies.
 Required for prelaw concentration.
-(Alternate years.)
+Alternate years.